morabagipravin/Risky-Roll/README.md

 # 🎲 Risky-Roll

 Risky-Roll is an exciting 2-player JavaScript game where the goal is to race to 100 points before your opponent.
-But beware—rolling a 1 resets your current score for the turn!
+But beware-rolling a 1 resets your current score for the turn!
 It's a thrilling mix of luck and strategy, perfect for fun-filled challenges.

 ---